Arturo Luis Luna

 Arturo Luis Luna Tapia (born June 14, 1984) is a Colombian biologist, biochemist, immunologist, microbiologist, biotechnologist, biomedical doctor, parasitologist and scientist.
-He is the current Minister of Science, Technology and Innovation of Colombia, of the government of Gustavo Petro.
+Having served from August 17, 2022 to April 26, 2023 as Minister of Science, Technology and Innovation, during the Administration of Gustavo Petro.

 Early life

-Arturo Luna was born in the Flor del Monte district located in the Montes de María subregion of the municipality of Ovejas, Sucre in northern Colombia.
-His father was a farmer and merchant, his mother was a peasant and illiterate housewife.
+Arturo Luis Luna Tapia was born on June 14, 1984 in the Flor del Monte district located in the municipality of Ovejas, Sucre in northern Colombia.
+His father was a farmer and merchant, his mother was a peasant and an illiterate housewife.
 Luna has six siblings, one of them a woman.
-During his youth he had to suffer the violence unleashed by the paramilitaries in his region and closely experience acts of extreme violence that affected some of his family and friends, such as the El Salado massacre.
+During his youth he had to suffer the violence unleashed by the paramilitaries in his region and experience up close acts of extreme violence that affected some of his family and friends, such as the El Salado massacre.

 Studies

 At the beginning of 2002 he moved to the city of Sincelejo to carry out his university studies at the University of Sucre where he studied biology with an emphasis on Biotechnology and Biomedicine.
 He applied for a Fulbright scholarship and after obtaining it, he traveled in 2011 to the United States to study at Louisiana State University and in 2015 he moved to the University of Tennessee in the city of Memphis where he completed his studies and obtained a doctorate in Biomedical Sciences with an emphasis in Microbiology, Immunology, Biochemistry.

 In this institution he carried out his postdoctoral studies in a research of the Department of Clinical Pharmacy and Translational Science.
 He also obtained a specialization in Public Management from the Higher School of Public Administration (ESAP).